 Big Market of Human Hair Weave

-Take a look at most celebrities on the red carpet, and you can bet that the hair on their heads isn’t all theirs.
-Well, maybe it’s technically theirs (if you buy it, it’s yours, right?) but it certainly didn’t sprout out of their heads naturally.
+Take a look at most celebrities on the crimson carpet, and you can wager that the hair on their heads isn’t all theirs.
+Well, perhaps it is technically theirs (in case you buy it, it’s yours, right?)
+However it really didn’t sprout out of their heads obviously.

 Last year, $230,000 worth of hair extensions were stolen from the 35th Street Beauty Supply Store in Chicago’s Bronzeville neighborhood.
 In St. Louis, $10,000 worth of hair was stolen from a beauty supply shop.
 And a few years ago, $60,000 worth was taken from a San Leandro, California, store, and $50,000 from one in Houston.
 People are driving cars into storefronts, skipping the money in the register, and creeping through the store to find bags of hair: It’s more valuable to them than the cash.